userdocs/qbittorrent-nox-static/docs/script-installation.md

+## Pre installation

-> [!NOTE|iconVisibility:hidden|labelVisibility:hidden] Executing just the script will only configure your build environment and may require a reboot to make sure you can successfully build `qbittorrent-nox`
+> [!warning|iconVisibility:hidden|labelVisibility:hidden] Executing just the script will only configure your build environment and may require a reboot to make sure you can successfully build `qbittorrent-nox`
 >
 > The build process will not start until `all` or a specific module name is provided to the script as a positional parameter.